gigafied/minion/getting_started.md

 	]);

-This let's you group classes and dependencies into multiple files, for optimization.
+This let's you group classes and dependencies into a single or multiple files for optimization.
 For instance, say you only need x, y and z class when the App starts up, but later on you require other Classes.

 Rather than throwing all Classes into one minified file, you can separate them out, which means faster initial loading.
-You can then even preload all other classes, or load them on an as-needed basis, the option is up to you.
+You can then preload all other classes, or load them on an as-needed basis, the option is up to you.

 Just make sure all <code>minion.provides()</code> calls happen before the first <code>minion.require()</code> call.